BbdCoachlab/Communicator/README.md

  -  Number of guests
  -  Driver required

 Users will give feedback to any of the questions listed above from within the app.
 Events may be sent to all employees or just to specific teams.

-##Event Invites##

-Events may be sent to all employees or just to specific teams.

-Events may be sent to all employees or just to specific teams.
 Below is the sequence diagram for the events function.

 ![Events Sequence Diagram](http://res.cloudinary.com/ddgnvmjdr/image/upload/v1374820373/eventsequence_yczehu.png)